 No, we purchase fully vested shares of companies.
-In some cases, our shareholder has not yet exercised their stock options.
-As we only transact on fully owned shares, we would require the seller to exercise these options before proceeding.
+In some cases where our shareholder has not yet exercised their stock options, we would require the seller to exercise these options before proceeding.
 Once the company turns around their exercise and issues the share certificates we would move forward with a share transfer.

 Yes, we work with international investors all the time.
 Our investment opportunities are, however, only available to accredited investors per SEC Regulation.
 As an international investor, you will need to provide a copy of your passport, proof of residence and a completed W-8 form following the transaction for our records.
 Please note that due to compliance reasons, we may not be able to accept investments from the following countries:Balkans, China (excluding Hong Kong) Myanmar, Belarus, Burundi, Central African Republic, Cote d'Ivorie, Cuba, Democratic People's Republic of the Congo, Lebanon, Liberia, Libya, Somalia, Ukraine/Russia, Venezuela, Yemen, and Zimbabwe. *This is not an exhaustive list.
 Foreign investments will be reviewed on a case-by-case basis.
 Due to comprehensive sanctions, we cannot accept investments from investors in the following countries: Crimea, Iran, North Korea, Sudan, and Syria.

 EquityZen is unique in that we account for the company whose shares are being transacted as a key stakeholder in the process.
 Unlike other platforms, we only facilitate company approved deals and acquire shares at the time of the transaction, avoiding the risks that a selling shareholder does not deliver shares in the future under a forward contract or that the company does not recognize the transfer in the future.
 (To learn more about the risks in investing through EquityZen, please click here.)

 EquityZen takes a technology-driven approach, allowing for secure transactions with audit trails, and also reducing costs.